UPDATE For Chrome versions 86 and Newer (Oct. 2020)

 Beginning, with Chrome 86, you must navigate to "chrome://flags" and enable the option "Temporarily unexpire M85 flags" before the option to disable mDNS (described below) will become available.

-Orchid Core VMS 2.16.0 is scheduled for release in January 2021 and will include specialized handling for mDNS that eliminates the need to make settings changes in Chrome to correct this issue.
+Orchid Core VMS 2.16.0 includes specialized handling for mDNS that eliminates the need to make settings changes in Chrome to correct this issue.

 Orchid Core VMS uses WebRTC in order to securely transfer video directly to a client web browser.
 As part of the WebRTC protocol, the web browser and Orchid Core VMS negotiate with each other in order to determine the best way to send and receive video.
 Part this negotiation includes both parties sending each other a list of all the IP addresses over which they can communicate -- this includes any configured WAN connection, local network connections, WiFi connections, etc.